paypronl/woocommerce-payments-plugin/README.md

 6. Your webshop is now ready to use PayPro gateways.

 ### Manual installation
-1. Download the package at [wordpress](https://wordpress.org/plugins/paypro-gateways-woocommerce) or clone the repository.
+1. Download the package at [wordpress.org](https://wordpress.org/plugins/paypro-gateways-woocommerce) or clone the repository.
 2. Upload the directory 'paypro-gateways-woocommerce' to the plugin directory.
-You can find this in the 'wp-content' directory.
+You can find the plugin directory in the 'wp-content' directory.
 3. Go to Plugins -> Installed plugins.
 Here activate the plugin named 'PayPro Gateways - WooCommerce'.
 4. If you get no pop-ups the plugin has succesfully activated, if not reslove the issues that are displayed.
 5. Set your PayPro API key at WooCommerce -> Settings -> Checkout under the section PayPro.